ash2573/demo-github/README.md

 # demo-github
-This is the repository to understand the basic features of git and githubn
+This is the repository to understand the basic features of git and github.